How to Prepare for a Recruitment Coordinator Interview

 • Slack or Teams for internal communication

-• ATS platforms such as Greenhouse, Lever, or Workable
+• ATS platforms like Greenhouse, Lever, Ashby, or Workable

 • Excel or Sheets for tracking reports